seanbrar/gemini-batch-prediction/docs/telemetry.md

 # Telemetry Integration

+Last reviewed: 2025-09

 > Note: This page describes the current API.
 For the upcoming architecture, see Explanation → Command Pipeline.

 The library includes a `TelemetryContext` for advanced metrics collection.
 You can integrate it with your own monitoring systems (e.g., Prometheus, DataDog) by creating a custom reporter.

+## Prerequisites

+- Python 3.13 and `gemini_batch` installed.
+- Basic logging or a monitoring client available (for examples below, Python `logging`).
+- Optional: set `GEMINI_BATCH_TELEMETRY=1` to enable emission; otherwise the context becomes a no‑op.

 This feature is designed for production environments where detailed telemetry is required.
 For design rationale and implementation details, see [Explanation → Concepts (Telemetry)](./explanation/concepts/telemetry.md), [Deep Dives → Telemetry Spec](./explanation/deep-dives/telemetry-spec.md), and [Decisions → ADR-0006 Telemetry](./explanation/decisions/ADR-0006-telemetry.md).